Gluten free fried chicken can be made in 10 minutes on the stove with a healthy oil. Dip in healthy honey mustard for a paleo comfort meal!

 Frying foods can be finicky.
 You need to balance getting the outside golden and crispy and cooking the chicken to the correct doneness.
 Here are a few tips to help you make this recipe great every time.

 - You can swap the tapioca and almond flour combo for the equal amounts of cassava flour.

 - Continue checking the oil temp.
-Because the chicken and oil temps change, keep an eye on both so the oil doesn't get too hot and the chicken is cooked all the way through.
+Keep an eye on temperature of the chicken and oil because can change quickly.
+You don't want the oil to get too hot before the chicken is cooked all the way through.

-- Prep everything before so you can work quickly.
-This recipe goes fast so having everything ready is helpful so you don't burn anything.
+- Prep everything before you start frying, so you can work quickly.

 - You may need to do two batches of chicken.
 If your pan isn't big enough you may have to work in batches.
-The bits that fall off the chicken could burn in your second batch so you may need to clear those out and melt fresh oil for the second batch.
+You may need to clear burned bits from the bottom of the pan or melt fresh oil for the second batch.
+The bits that fall off the chicken could burn in your second batch so you

 - Don't have your stove on too high of heat or your oil will get too hot.
 I like to keep mine just below medium.

 If you make this recipe, I’d love for you to give it a star rating ★ below.
 You can also tag me on Instagram so I can see it!

 - 1 lb chicken tenderloins (see notes for chicken thighs and wings)